NNIL-formulas revisited: universal models and finite model property: Universal models

 Let us first briefly recall the construction of the $n$-universal model $\U(n)$ of {\sf IPC} (see e.g.~\cite{deJYang}).
 The construction of the $n$-universal model for $\NNIL$-formulas to be given in \Cref{univnn}, though more complex, basically follows the same strategy.

 \begin{definition} The $n$-universal model $\U(n)=(W,R,V)$ of {\sf IPC} is defined inductively in layers as follows. \begin{itemize} \item The first layer consists of nodes of the $2^n$ distinct $n$-colors. \item Assume that the $\leq\!m$th layers have been defined already.
-We define the $(m+1)$th layer as follows: \begin{itemize} \item For each element $w$ in the $m$th layer, and each color $c<col(w)$, add a new node $u$ to layer $m+1$ with $uRw$ and $col(u)=c$. \item For each set $X=\{{w_1},\dots,{w_k}\}$ ($k\geq 2$) of pairwise $R$-incomparable elements in layers $\leq m$ containing at least one member from layer $m$, and each color $c$ less than or equal to the color of all nodes in $X$, add a new node $w$ to layer $m+1$ with color $c$ and $w_1,\dots,w_k$ as immediate successors. \end{itemize} \end{itemize} \end{definition}
+We define the $(m+1)$th layer as follows: \begin{itemize} \item For each element $w$ in the $m$th layer, and each color $c<col(w)$, add a new node $u$ to layer $m+1$ with color $c$ and with $w$ the only immediate successor of $u$. \item For each set $X=\{{w_1},\dots,{w_k}\}$ ($k\geq 2$) of pairwise $R$-incomparable elements in layers $\leq m$ containing at least one member from layer $m$, and each color $c$ less than or equal to the color of all nodes in $X$, add a new node $w$ to layer $m+1$ with color $c$ and $w_1,\dots,w_k$ as immediate successors. \end{itemize} \end{itemize} \end{definition}

-The $1$-universal model of \textsf{IPC} is also known as Rieger-Nishimura Ladder \cite{Rie49,Nis60}.
+The $1$-universal model of \textsf{IPC} is also known as Rieger-Nishimura Ladder \cite{Nis60,Rie49}.
 See \Cref{fig:u2ipc} for a fragment of the $2$-universal model $\U(2)$.

 We now construct the $n$-universal model $\Tn$ of \NNIL-formulas.
 It will turn out that this model is also the $n$-universal model of $\mon$-formulas.
 The nodes in our universal model $\Tn$ will be finite tree-like models themselves, and we thus denote them as $T_w$, $T_u$, etc. The reader may think of $w,u$ as elements from $\U(n)$, and $T_w$ and $T_u$ as the unravelings of $\mathcal{U}(n)_w$ and $\mathcal{U}(n)_u$ to trees; in particular, the color of the root of $T_w$ is taken to be $col(w)$.
 We will not use here other facts though concerning this ``embedding" of $\Tn$ into $\U(n)$.
-Each chain in the $T_w$'s will be strictly decreasing in color, but not all such nodes in $\U(n)$ will participate in $\Tn$.
-The ordering in our $\Tn$ will not be the usual generated submodel ordering but the $\leq$ relation defined as follows.
+Each chain in the $T_w$'s will be strictly decreasing in color, but not all such nodes in $\U(n)$ will participate in $\Tn$. \todof{Changed this piece, and moved the definition of $\leq$ forward.} The ordering in our $\Tn$ will not be the usual generated submodel ordering but the $\leq$ relation between models induced by color-preserving monotonic maps.
+We write $\M\equiv \f{N}$ if both $\M\leq \N$ and $\N\leq \M$.
+It is easy to verify that the relation $\leq$ is reflexive and transitive, and thus $\equiv$ is an equivalence relation. \todof{I've deleted one sentence here (see the source codes), as I don't see the point of the sentence.}